Beaujolais: History

 The region of Beaujolais was first cultivated by the Romans who planted the areas along its trading route up the Saône valley.
 The most noticeable Roman vineyard was Brulliacus located on the hillside of Mont Brouilly.
 The Romans also planted vineyards in the area around Morgon.
 From the 7th century through the Middle Ages, most of the viticulture and winemaking was done by the Benedictine monks.
-In the 10th century, the region got its name from the town of Beaujeu, Rhône and was ruled by the Lords of Beaujeu until the 15th century when it was ceded to the Duchy of Burgundy.
-The wines from Beaujolais were mostly confined to the markets along the Saône and Rhône, particularly in the town of Lyon.
+In the 10th century, the region got its name from the town of Beaujeu and was ruled by the Lords of Beaujeu until the 15th century when it was ceded to the Duchy of Burgundy.
+The wines from Beaujolais were mostly confined to the markets along the Saône and Rhône, particularly in the city of Lyon.
 The expansion of the French railroad system in the 19th century opened up the lucrative Paris market.
 The first mention of Beaujolais wines in English followed soon after when Cyrus Redding described the wines of Moulin-à-Vent and Saint-Amour as being low-priced and best consumed young.

 In the 1980s, Beaujolais hit a peak of popularity in the world's wine market with its Beaujolais nouveau wine.
 Spurred on by the creative marketing from wine merchants such as Georges Duboeuf, demand outpaced supply for the easy-drinking, fruity wines.
 As more Beaujolais producers tried to capitalize on the "Nouveau craze", production of regular Beaujolais dropped and an eventual backlash occurred in the late 1990s and early 21st century.
 By this point, the whole of Beaujolais wine had developed a negative reputation among consumers who associated Gamay based wines with the slightly sweet, simple light bodied wines that characterized Beaujolais Nouveau.
 Producers were left with a wine surplus that French authorities compelled them to reduce through mandatory distillation.
 In response, there has been renewed emphasis on the production of more complex wines that are aged longer in oak barrels prior to release.
 Recent years have seen a rise in the number of terroir driven estate-bottled wines made from single vineyards or in one of the Cru Beaujolais communes, where the name of the commune is allowed to be displayed on the label.